brocaar/chirpstack-network-server/docs/content/features/multicast.md

 # Multicast

-LoRa Server has support for creating multicast-groups to which devices can be assigned.
-When enqueueing a downlink payload for a multicast-group, LoRa Server will analyze which gateways must be used for broadcasting to cover the complete multicast-group.
+ChirpStack Network Server has support for creating multicast-groups to which devices can be assigned.
+When enqueueing a downlink payload for a multicast-group, ChirpStack Network Server will analyze which gateways must be used for broadcasting to cover the complete multicast-group.
 This means that potentially, a single multicast downlink payload will be emitted multiple times.
-To avoid colissions, LoRa Server will put a delay between multiple emissions.
+To avoid colissions, ChirpStack Network Server will put a delay between multiple emissions.

 Multicast can be used for the following device-classes: